nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The given file path cannot be accessed

 > 2a1.
-TaskBoss displays an error message. <br>
+TaskBoss shows an error message. <br>
 Use case ends.

 2b.
 The given file path does not exist

 > 2b1.
-TaskBoss displays an error message. <br>
+TaskBoss shows an error message. <br>
 Use case ends.

 #### Use case: Export tasks to a new file

 **MSS**

-1. User requests to export data to a new file from TaskBoss for data storage after specifying the file path and the new file name.
+1. User requests to export tasks to a new file for data storage, specifying the file path and the new file name
 2. TaskBoss saves all existing data into the new file. <br>
 Use case ends